|

 be implemented much quicker and in situations where current quality standards

 would preclude the other methods.
-One
+One useful

-awareness of points in the process that are causing consistent problems.
+points in the process that are causing consistent problems.
 Work from these areas will be late to the

 constraint and management will know exactly where to concentrate their